-The above results help in explaining the difference between overall satisfaction measured with item 14 and with the arithmetic mean of the 17 items (see Table 4).
+The above results help in explaining the difference between overall satisfaction measured with item 14 and with the arithmetic mean of the 17 items (see Table A.1).
 Factor analysis, in fact, suggests the following considerations:

-- The 17-item measurement scale is not unidimensional. - The scale is composed by a first and main dimension linked to items more strictly related to the teacher and his/her organizational activity and efficacy of didactics. - This first dimension is composed by the two indicators published by the University of Padua (OA and ED). - The component of the measurement scale associated to the contents of the course shows the highest level of student satisfaction. - The component of the measurement scale associated to preliminary knowledge and workload has the lowest level of student satisfaction.
+- The 17-item measurement scale is not unidimensional. - The scale is composed by a first and main dimension linked to items more strictly related to the teacher and his/her organizational activity and effectiveness of didactics. - This first dimension contains the items which compose the two indicators published by the University of Padua (OA and ED). - The component of the measurement scale associated to the contents of the course shows the highest level of student satisfaction. - The component of the measurement scale associated to preliminary knowledge and workload has the lowest level of student satisfaction.